 As a courtesy, we did the development tour.
 We looked at their lots and listened to their pitch, but there was no way I was living in the jungle like Jumanji.
 This was Raiders of the Lost Ark, man.
 I would have gone and gotten a hotel room, if there was a hotel, but I didn’t even see a restaurant in town, not even a pizza place.
 I actually asked them, where do you eat, and they told me they cook every single night, fresh vegetables grown in their garden and fish that they buy from the locals.
 Where do you shop, I asked, and what is there to do?
 They said the closest store was about an hour away, and that they just relaxed at home, enjoying each others company, listening to music, looking at the stars.
 It was right then and there that I understood how someone can just completely lose it, go Postal, and kill their whole family in the middle of the night.
 Lizzie Borden style.
 No one likes their spouse enough to spend 24 hours a day with them.
 Nobody!

 I was outta there at first light, I told myself, just play it cool.
 Stay Frosty Mike, Stay Frosty.
 They served us an incredible dinner, home grown veggies and all, and I went to my casita as soon as it didn’t appear rude.
-I couldn’t wait for the sun to rise so we could hit the road.
+I couldn’t wait for the sun to rise and get on with the next phase of our trip to Costa Rica.
 I giggled as I climbed into bed, “if my friends could see me now” I thought and I turned the lights off.
 Not 15 minutes later, with my mind racing about, lying on top of the sheets, there comes that sound that everyone hopes they never hear.
 Tick Tick Tick Tick Tick.
 Click Click Click Click Click.
 Tap Tap Tap Tap Tap.
 I knew what it was but was way too scared to turn on the light.
 As I reached for the lamp, I became very religious, very quickly, and prayed that I was imagining something that wasn’t there, holding my breath.
 When the room lit up, there were dozens of little bugs, spiders, crickets and scorpions scurrying across my floor, trying to find cover from the unexpected surprise.
 It was the longest night of my life.
 I found myself questioning whether or not this was a good idea, coming to Central America, but I still knew in my heart that something was pulling me here, it was my destiny.
 I also knew I was very much in the rain forest, and from what I had heard from other travelers to this country, there were many more places to visit.

 The next morning over breakfast, I asked the nice couple if they could help us locate a rental car.
 It had to come from a couple hours away, they said, as there was no location this far south.
 We decided to go back and wait near the “town” as I figured some cold beers would help the time go by a little quicker.
 When the rental guy finally showed up, he had this little snack box Suzuki Jimny.
 We could barely fit and I was glad we packed light, because if we had anything other than a back pack, we were screwed.
 We bought a Styrofoam cooler, loaded it with Pilsen, and we were ready to rock.
 The agent actually told me that we should head to Manual Antonio, which is located in a National Park a few hours north, so up the dirt road we went.